bparanj/hivegrid.dev/README.md

 ## Image Catalog and Provisioning Template

-Each image is specific to a given custom image and it uses its corresponding provisioning template.
+Each stack has its own image and provisioning template, illustrating the separation between the different stacks.

 ```mermaid
 graph LR